 One of the most common mistakes made by gemstone buyers is selecting a gem based on carat weight rather than size.
 Most people are familar with diamonds, and have a good idea of the size of a 1 carat brilliant-cut diamond.
-But if you buy a 1 carat sapphire you are likely to be disappointed if you expect it to be the same size as your 1 carat diamond.
+But if you buy a 1 carat sapphire, you are likely to be disappointed if you expect it to be the same size as your 1 carat diamond.
 The sapphire will appear substantially smaller.

-A second reason why a 1 carat sapphire will appear smaller than a 1 carat diamond has to do with cutting style.
+The second reason why a 1 carat sapphire will appear smaller than a 1 carat diamond has to do with cutting style.
 Diamonds are cut to maximize brilliance, while colored gems are cut to maximize color.
 Diamonds have a larger "face-up" size, since they are cut with a large crown and a small pavilion.
-Colored gems like sapphires are cut with different proportions: smaller crowns and larger pavilions.
+Colored gems like sapphires are cut with different proportions; smaller crowns and larger pavilions.
 This approach results in a richer color.

 If you are buying a colored gem to fit a jewelry setting, it is especially important to buy by size rather than carat weight.
-A jeweler can make a custom setting to fit any size gem, but manufactured jewelry settings come in standard or calibrated sizes.
+A jeweler can make a custom setting to fit any size of gem, but manufactured jewelry settings come in standard or calibrated sizes.
 You will find calibrated sizes for many different gemstone shapes, including round, oval, pear, marquise, octagon, square and heart.

-- © 2005-2013 GemSelect.com all rights reserved.
+Copyright © 2005-2023 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.